 In general, Shibas feel most comfortable in cool, dry, invigorating climates.
-But be aware, Shibas are speedy and can run away; you’d be wise to keep them on a leash outdoors, except in enclosed areas like dog parks.
+But be aware that Shibas are speedy and can run away; it’d be wise to keep them on a leash outdoors, except in enclosed areas like dog parks.

 Shibas are a stubborn breed, and you may find that they’ll only take part in activities if they really want to.
 Training a Shiba requires a good deal of patience, especially compared to many other dog breeds.

 As a notoriously strong-willed breed, Shibas like to play by their own rules.
 If you tug the leash in an attempt to seize or direct them, you're unlikely to get the result you’re looking for.
 Besides this, you’ll also be threatening the trust and relationship that you’re building with your pooch.

 Shibas may defend themselves if they feel threatened, but like most dogs, this is something that can be trained out of them.

 Breed bad habits